danivideda/multisig-wallet-with-staking-capability/README.md

 The ***use-case*** for such a wallet is for an organization or a team who wants to create a *'Treasury'* that will hold their ADA.

 ## General overview
-1. Instead of using one personal Wallet Address, we will use ‘Script Address’ to hold the funds
+1. Instead of using one personal Wallet Address, we will use a ‘Script Address’ to hold the funds
 2. A script address is just like any other Cardano wallet address, where you can hold ADA, and send ADA from / to the address.
-The difference is, this wallet is not owned by a single ‘private key’.
+The difference is, this wallet is not owned by a single ‘private key’
-3. This script address will have a pre-defined rules to only spend its UTXO if a certain conditions are met.
-This will defined in a script policy (a JSON structured file)
+3. This script address will have a pre-defined rules, that is to **"only spend its UTXO if a certain conditions are met"**.
+This will be defined in a script policy (a JSON structured file)
 4. For this example, we will set a condition that **the script can only send ADA if a certain number of people specified in the script approve the transaction**
 5. We will also create a script address that could also be staked, and withdraw the rewards together